cfpb/hmda-platform/Documents/API.md

 _NOTE: This is currently a mocked, static endpoint._

-`GET`  - Institution Register Summary
+`GET` - Returns the Institution Register Summary

 Example response: